weniv/En_pythonbest20/src/pages/question5.md

 ## Constraints

 - 1 ≤ N, M ≤ 100
-- The carrot field is given as a two-dimensional array.
+- The carrot field is given as a two-dimensional list.
 - 0 indicates an empty cell, and `#` indicates a spoiled carrot.

 ---